cronkitedata/dataj/content/weeks/week01-2.md

 Be careful about picking out advice from random Google results on this topic - in searching for some resources for you, I found many that were just wrong.

+* Chapter 2 of the course textbook provides some of the key formulas that you need.
+It's an adaptation of a handout I made years ago that formed the basis of a book.

-* Numbers in the Newsroom, by Sarah Cohen.
+* That book is called "Numbers in the Newsroom".
 There is a copy of the full book in Canvas.
 Here is a [shorter tip sheet](/datadocs/danger.pdf) that goes through  much of the math that will be on the quiz.

 * [Newsroom Math Cribsheet](https://businessjournalism.org/2017/09/newsroom-math-crib-sheet/), by Steve Doig, used in Cronkite's undergraduate program.